goodvibes2/BackupGnuCashWin/src/backupgnucash/README.md

   These 3 files are all that is usually required when restoring or moving to a new computer, apart from the GnuCash program itself which can be downloaded from https://www.gnucash.org/download.

+  If you have customised GnuCash in any way that involves files other than the 3 mentioned above, you also should ensure you either have backups of them or instructions for recreating your customisations.
+  For example, you need to have a secure record of your online banking authorisation information so you can set up online banking again if you need to move GnuCash to another computer.
+This information is held in the registry on Windows systems.

+  Using BackupGnuCash is NOT a substitute for regular full system backups.
+  Most customisations that are not held in the 3 files saved by this app, do not often change, so using BackupGnuCash say daily, along with say monthly full system backups, may be a reasonable backup strategy.

 - One-time setup of:
   1. **location and name of the GnuCash data file**.